-A pacemaker is a small electronic device used to treat heart arrhythmias.
+A pacemaker is a small electronic device that treats heart arrhythmias.
 If you have an arrhythmia, your heart does not beat normally.
-It may beat too fast (tachycardia), too slowly (bradycardia) or with an irregular rhythm.
+Although, it may beat too fast (tachycardia), too slowly (bradycardia) or with an irregular rhythm.

 Arrhythmia can prevent the heart from pumping enough blood through your body, causing you to feel tired, faint, and short of breath.

-Arrythmias happen when your heart’s natural electrical signaling system doesn’t work properly.
-A pacemaker corrects the problem by sending out low-level electrical pulses.
+Arrhythmias happen when your heart’s natural electrical signaling system doesn’t work properly.
+However, a pacemaker corrects the problem by sending out low-level electrical pulses.

 Some pacemakers are temporary and designed to treat temporary conditions, such as an abnormal heartbeat caused by medication.

 If you have an ongoing problem with your heart rhythm, your doctor may recommend a permanent pacemaker.
-A pacemaker is inserted into the chest or abdomen in a minor surgical procedure.
+However, a pacemaker goes into the chest or abdomen in a minor surgical procedure.

 What are the Risks of Pacemakers

-Surgery always carries some risk, but pacemaker insertion is considered a minor, routine, and safe procedure.
-For most people, any risk is outweighed by the benefits – more energy, an ability to be more active, and prevention of organ failure, falls, and other complications of a severe arrhythmia.
+Surgery always carries risk, but pacemaker insertion is a minor, routine, and safe procedure.
+For most people, benefits are much greater than any risk – more energy, an ability to be more active, and prevention of organ failure, falls, and other complications of severe arrhythmia.

 There are, however, some things to be aware of if you have a pacemaker: